maxxiimo/the-front-end-manifesto/appendix-1.md

     # Local
     scratch.*
     public/source
+    vendor/source

-NOTE: The last section "Local" contains files or folders I use to save things within the application, but only on my local machine:
+NOTE: The last section "Local" contains files or folders you may use to save things within the application, but only on your local machine:

-- __scratch.*__ - I use this as a code graveyard; snippets of code I am no longer using but not yet ready to completely get rid of.
+- __scratch.*__ - A code graveyard; snippets of code I am no longer using but not yet ready to completely get rid of.

-- __public/source__ - A folder for original third-party files or source code integrated into my application; Photoshop files; original images; basically the original copies of where things came from.
+- __public/source__ and __vendor/source__ - Folders for original third-party files or source code integrated into the application; Photoshop files; original images; basically the original copies of where things came from.

 Here are some additional useful .gitignore ideas: